New English School (Kuwait)

 The New English School, founded in 1969 by Tareq Rajab, is a co-educational British curriculum, English medium, private school in Jabriya, Kuwait, which caters for children between the ages of 3½ and 19.
+The New English School has recently been known for ranking #1 in MENA Region (Middle East and North Africa) for achieving a staggering 44 Outstanding Cambridge Learner Awards, making it the highest in the entire region.

 Standards

 Students at the New English School follow the assessment, grading, and examinations of schools in the United Kingdom.
-This includes International GCSE, Cambridge University and GCE Advanced Levels.
+This includes the International GCSE and GCE Advanced Levels.

 The New English School is a member of the European Council of International Schools (ECIS) and is accredited by British Schools in the Middle East (BSME).

-In 2011 the school also achieved British School Overseas status, approved by the UK Government Department for Education and monitored by Ofsted (the official body for inspecting schools).
+In 2011, the school achieved British School Overseas status, approved by the UK Department for Education and monitored by Ofsted.